-Reason(s) for Issue: Re-issue following expiry

-Literary Reference: None

-Key abbreviations or acronyms

-used:

-ADG Code - Australian Code for the Transport of Dangerous Goods by Road and Rail (7th edition) AICS - Australian Inventory of Chemical Substances AgVet Code Act 1994 - Agricultural and Veterinary Chemicals Code Act 1994 APVMA - Agricultural Pesticides and Veterinary Medicines Australia

-FOXOFF® Cooked Liver Bait GHS - Globally Harmonised System of Classification and Labelling of Chemicals ($3^{\rm rd}$ revised edition) 2009 IARC - International Agency for Research on Cancer LD{50} or LC{50} - Estimated lethal dose / concentration to kill 50% of the population/sample.
-Preparation of Safety Data Sheets for Hazardous Chemicals Code of Practice (December 2016) STEL - Short term exposure limit means the average airborne concentration of a substance calculated over a 15 minute period.
+Reason(s) for Issue: Second issue Revised Primary SDS and updated to GHS requirements.
+LITERARY REFERENCE: ADG Code - Australian Code for the Transport of Dangerous Goods by Road and Rail (7th edition) AICS - Australian Inventory of Chemical Substances APVMA - Agricultural Pesticides and Veterinary Medicines Australia GHS - Globally Harmonised System of Classification and Labelling of Chemicals (3rd revised edition) 2009 IARC - International Agency for Research on Cancer Preparation of Safety Data Sheets for Hazardous Chemicals Code of Practice (December 2011) STEL - Short term exposure limit means the average airborne concentration of a substance calculated over a 15 minute period.
 The STEL should not be exceeded at any time during a normal eight hour working day.

-STOT - Specific Target Organ Toxicity SUSMP - Standard for the Uniform Scheduling of Medicines & Poisons SWA - Safe Work Australia, formerly ASCC and NOHSC TGA - Therapeutic Goods Australia WHS - Workplace Health and Safety The information above is believed to be accurate and represents the best information currently available to us.
-However, we make no warranty of merchantability or any other warranty, express or implied, with respect to such information, and we assume no liability resulting from its use.
-Users should make their own investigations to determine the suitability of the information for their particular purposes.
-In no event shall the manufacturer be liable for any claims, losses, or damages of any third party or for lost profits or any special, indirect, incidental, consequential or exemplary damages, howsoever arising, even if the manufacturer has been advised of the possibility of such damages.
-END OF SDS
+SUSMP - Standard for the Uniform Scheduling of Medicines & Poisons SWA - Safe Work Australia, formerly ASCC and NOHSC TGA - Therapeutic Goods Australia TWA - Time-weighted average means the average airborne concentration of a particular substance when calculated over an eight-hour working day, for a five-day working week.

+WHS - Workplace Health and Safety

+The physical values and properties described in this SDS are typical values based on scientific literature and material produced to date, and are believed to be reliable.
+Animal Control Technologies provides no warranties, either expressed or implied and assumes no responsibility for the accuracy or completeness of the data contained herein.
+The information is supplied upon the condition that the persons receiving information will make their own determination as to the suitability for their purposes prior to use of this product.
+Due care should be taken to ensure that the use of this product and its disposal is in compliance with all relevant Federal, State and Local Government regulations.

+End of SDS